taichi-dev/taichi-nerfs/deployment/InstantNGP/Android_Demo/README.md

   * You'll notice a `out.png` generated in the same folder, which contains the **inferenced image** with current **camera position**.

 ## Deploy with modified taichi_ngp.py
 Sometimes you may want to modify the Taichi NGP model in `taichi_ngp.py` for fun.
-Once done editing `taichi_ngp.py`, you will need to regenerate the AOT files (`InstantNGP/taichi_ngp/compiled`).
+Once done editing `taichi_ngp.py`, you will need to regenerate the AOT files.

 For example, let's say we want to adjust the camera resolution.